Update Your Kitchen with Paint

 Easy Custom Shades

 Add custom color at the window with a painted vinyl roller shade.
-Stripes like this are easy to create using painter's tape to mark off evenly spaced stripes.
+Patterns like this are easy to create using painter's tape to mark off evenly spaced stripes.
 Roll on semigloss latex paint or acrylic crafts paint with a 4-inch roller, then peel off the painter's tape to reveal the white stripes.
-Here the gray stripes match the cabinets, the white stripe blends with the walls, and yellow-green adds a fashion-forward accent.
+Here, the gray stripes match the cabinets and the white stripes blend with the walls.
+Yellow-green on the table adds a fashion-forward accent.

 If your kitchen color scheme includes three colors, repeat all of them on the window shade to reinforce the scheme, or use just one with white to give that hue greater emphasis in the room.